Notice of Pre-AIA or AIA Status

 Response to Arguments

-Applicant's arguments filed 12/02/2025 have been fully considered but they are not fully persuasive.
+Applicant's arguments filed 05/06/2026 have been fully considered but they are not persuasive.
 Applicant traverses the rejection of all prior claims under 35 U.S.C. § 101.
 See page 6.
-Applicant argues the claims, as amended, provide “unconventional technical solutions to technological problems associated with providing insights dynamically in real-time…”.
-Applicant points to the August 4, 2025 memorandum as showing support that the instant amended claims are necessarily rooted in computer technology, and are therefore, eligible.
-See page 7.
+Applicant argues the claims, as amended, “integrate any alleged judicial exception into a practical application by reciting a technological improvement and providing unconventional technical solutions to technological problems…”.
 Based on the reasoning that follows, the Examiner respectfully disagrees with Applicant’s arguments.

-First, the memorandum notes that it is not intended to announce any new USPTO practice or procedure and is meant to be consistent with existing USPTO guidance.
-Based on this guidance, the Examiner maintains that the amended claims recite an abstract idea because the claimed invention is directed to an abstract idea without significantly more.
-As detailed above, the claims set forth a method for determining and displaying relevant records (data) regarding a currently received customer relationship call.
-Therefore, the claims recite activities performed as a business relation, or a commercial interaction among a caller and the customer representative.
+Applicant points to the August 04 and December 05 memorandums as providing further support to find eligible subject matter.
+This argument is not persuasive.
+The Examiner points to both of these memorandums as specifically denoting that “[t]hese updates are not intended to announce any new USPTO practice or procedure and are meant to be consistent with existing USPTO guidance.”
+Therefore, the Examiner maintains, and has detailed above, that the amended claims set forth a method for determining and displaying relevant records (data) regarding a currently received customer relationship call.
+The claims describe activities performed within a business relation, or a commercial interaction among a caller and the customer representative.
 A commercial interaction is considered to recite certain methods of organizing human activity, and an abstract idea.
-Applicant’s argument that the amended claims recite a particular solution to a problem is not persuasive.
-This argument is better noted when analyzing the additional elements, which is replied to next.

 Accordingly, the current claim set is distinguished over prior art.